 How do I find my school?

 Find your school by searching the school postcode (please ensure to use a space between the two parts), if you don't know it you can ask your teacher or look it up online.
-If your postcode search is unsuccessful, try just the first half of the postcode.
+If your postcode isn't working, try just the first half of the postcode.
 If that doesn’t bring up your school either, please contact us.

 How do I log my activity?

 Go to the Log Activity page, find your school and team, and you’ll be able to log your activity.
 First, select the type of activity that you did (if it doesn’t fit into any of the categories, just choose “Other” and you’ll be able to describe your activity).
 Next, tell us whether you enjoyed it, how long it lasted and how hard you worked.
 Finally, add the people who took part with you, and you’re ready to submit your activity towards your team totals!
 If any of the sections are unclear, you can click the (i) icons for extra information and tips.

 What is the Team Dashboard?

 You can also access your Travel Guide which is chock full of activities for each destination you visit and view your team stats: the totals of all the sessions recorded for your team, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
 It helps you see what activities are popular and what new things people could try, and it gives you weekly goals to challenge yourselves and grow.

 What is the School Dashboard?

 If you have chosen to set up multiple teams, then you can use the School Dashboard to track the combined progress of all of your teams: the total kilometres logged by each team, total activity and distance recorded against all your school teams, including how long an average session lasts, how much people tend to enjoy activities and how hard they work.
 It helps you see what activities are popular and what new things people could try.
 It also gives you a list of all teams within the school, allowing you to view each team’s dashboard.